vt132/orangehrm-test-group-I/README.md

 - username: admin1
 - password: Test111!
 - employee id: 0002

-(No other account is available at that time)
+(No other account is available at the time of testing)

 # Test subject
 - PIM - Create Employee